 The band is an incorporated society and a registered charity.
 It relies on donations, grants, subscriptions, band room rental and concert income for all its income.
 All this is managed by our volunteers who form our committee of eight people.
 Committee members come from a broad spectrum – students, business owners, accountants, engineers, professional musicians and so have broad expertise in business as well as in musical fields.

 North Shore Brass is very fortunate to have world class band rooms.
-Called the Taharoto Community Facility it allows us to hire out half the facility for many community groups & churches.
+Called the Taharoto Community Facility it allows us to hire out half the facility for many community groups, churches and local businesses.

 DIRECTOR OF MUSIC